-Bystander Intervention is a primary prevention strategy that changes the focus from a one-to-one relationship between a potential perpetrator and a potential victim to a total community response.
+Bystander Intervention is a primary prevention strategy that changes the focus from a one-to-one relationship between a potential perpetrator and a potential survivor to a total community response.

-Instead of pointing fingers, we ask what can we do in the moment to intervene safely to change situations that could escalate to sexual assaults.
-To this end, Brandeis has adapted the evidence-based University of New Hampshire curriculum “Bringing in the Bystander” as a framework for training students to take leadership as pro-social bystanders on our campus.
+We ask what can we do in the moment to intervene safely to change situations that could escalate to sexual assaults.
+To this end, the Office of Prevention Services has implemented Bystander Training, a framework for training students to take leadership as pro-social bystanders on our campus.

 If you have any questions or would like additional information about Bystander Training, please email Divanna Eckels, Coordinator of Education and Training at email@example.com.

 Undergraduate orientation features Speak About It.
 This performance piece features information about consent, healthy relationships, dating violence, sexual assault, and bystander intervention.

 The Office of Human Resources provides a workshop for staff and faculty on the prevention of sexual harassment and Title IX.

 Dating violence, according to the Violence Against Women Act (VAWA), is “Violence committed by a person whom is or has been in “a special relationship of a romantic or intimate nature” as determined by length of the relationship, the type of relationship, and frequency of interaction.

 According to the Violence Against Women Act (VAWA), stalking is, “Engaging in a course of conduct directed at a specific person that would cause a reasonable person to: fear for his or her safety or the safety of others; or to suffer substantial emotional distress.”